 [Illustration] How you will earn rebates and rewards on the HSBC Visa Platinum Credit Card

-Here’s a table to better understand how and how much cash rebate and reward points you will earn on this card if you spend below S$800 per month:
+Here’s a table to better understand how and how much cash rebate and reward points you will earn on this card if you spend more than S$600 per month:

 Understanding the cash rebate cap